idominikosgr/DevRulesPlus/DOCUMENTATION.md

 To customize these rules for your project:

-1. Update `01-project-context.mdc` with your project details
+1. Update `01-project-context.mdc` with your project details.
-2. Add project-specific patterns to `02-common-errors.mdc`
+2. Add project-specific patterns to `02-common-errors.mdc`.
-3. Adjust specialized mode rules to match your development workflows
+3. (Optional) Review and adjust rules in `modes/` or `languages/` if the standard guidance doesn't fit your specific workflow or conventions, though updating via the install script (`--upgrade`) is generally preferred for these.
-4. Add new rules as needed for your specific use cases
+4. (Optional) Add new rules as needed for your specific use cases, potentially in custom directories.

 ## Best Practices